kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Unshackled from foreign intervention, Filipinos finally get free rein to run the country like hell.

-- <span class=year>1946</span> The US dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
+- <span class=year>1946</span> US dumps high school sweetheart Philippines for hot but abusive Japan, leaving the Filipinos alone to clean up their gigantic mess.
 Japan donates 100,000 brooms and 50,000 mops as war reparation.

 - <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
 They return home later with PTSD and a severe addiction to Korean dramas.